-The home of the Magna Carta and civil liberties.
+The home of civil liberties.

 Salisbury is a small city in Wiltshire county, UK, famous for its majestic cathedral, which houses one of the four original Magna Cartas, which is also the best preserved one.
 I spent an afternoon there in 2017, as part of my trip to Stonehenge and Bath.